 Costa Rica’s capital city San José shouldn’t be missing on your itinerary.
 Check out my ultimate list of best things to do in San Jose Costa Rica.

-Most people see Costa Rica’s capital city San Jose only as the gateway to the different adventure destinations within the country.
+Most people see Costa Rica’s capital city, San Jose, only as of the gateway to the different adventure destinations within the country.

 However, San Jose is more than just a transportation hub, and I believe it deserves a couple of days in your Costa Rica itinerary.